defold/extender/README_SECURITY.md

 poisoning surface, without network); the CocoaPods spec repo and download cache are shared by design, and podspecs still evaluate with network on; the environment reaching a command is the server's minus `env-deny-patterns`, a denylist, so a variable that matches no pattern is visible to manifest and podspec code.
+The profile emits no pty rule: SBPL cannot name the slave a command allocates for itself, so any `/dev/ttys` rule wide enough to cover it also covers the terminals of the operator's other sessions.
+`/dev/ptmx` still reaches the profile through `read-write-paths` for the Linux launcher's sake, but read/write with no `file-ioctl` grant is useless as a pty master; a command that genuinely needs a pty would have to be given a narrower grant of its own.
 Seatbelt denials are visible with `/usr/bin/log stream --style compact --predicate 'sender == "Sandbox"'`.